-Recognition of Italian Citizenship “jure sanguinis” (by law of the bloodline) according to Italian Law 555/1912
+Recognition of Italian Citizenship “jure sanguinis”

 - How to apply?
 By setting up an appointment using the online booking system.